CASE STUDY 1

 • Conduct media planning for advertising.

-• Develop I Love DeKalb Schools branded swag and merchandise items to solidify brand identity for the upcoming E-store and Alumni site.
+• Develop I Love DeKalb Schools-branded swag and merchandise items to solidify brand identity for the upcoming E-store and Alumni site.

 • Develop a social media calendar utilizing #ilovedcsd and graphics.